Some study programmes help you monitor your own academic progress by assisting you in drawing up a study plan at the end of your first year.

 The study plan is intended to help you remain focused and motivated for the rest of your programme.
 You will draw up a study plan for your second and third years at the end of your first and second year respectively.

 All Astronomy master's students draw up a Master Study Plan.
-This is part of the Leiden Study System, aiming to stimulate students to obtain their master's degree within two years.
-Therefore, students need to be aware of their study progress.
+This is part of the Leiden Study System, aiming to stimulate you to obtain your master's degree within two years.
+Therefore, you need to be aware of your study progress.
 The Master Study Plan is a tool to help you study as successfully as possible in order to earn your degree in time.
+Please note that your Astronomy Master Study Plan can only be accepted after apporval of the Astronomy study advisor.

 Master Study Plan contents